dipy/dipy/doc/theory/spherical.rst

 z axis
    The vertical of the sphere.
-If we consider the sphere as a globe, then the z axis runs from north to south.
+If we consider the sphere as a globe, then the z axis runs from south to north.
 This is the zenith direction of the sphere.

 Reference plane
    The plane containing the origin and orthogonal to the z axis